CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     by checking the Tasks tab in MDWHub.

 ### 2.5 Consume a REST service
-  Way back in [section 1](#1-implement-a-rest-service) we covered how to produce a REST service.
-Now we want to consume a REST API, specifically a [microservice](https://en.wikipedia.org/wiki/Microservices), from within our workflow.
-You'll find that the microservice architectural approach, with its emphasis on tightly-focused services, lends itself to the visual orchestration capabilities in MDW.
+  Back in [section 1](#1-implement-a-rest-service) we covered how to produce a REST service.
+Now we want to consume a REST API from within our workflow.

-#### Import the microservice package
+  Let's say during the bug lifecycle we want to retrieve any associated commit on GitHub.
+For this we can use the [GitHub REST API](https://developer.github.com/v3/).
   The MDW term for an activity that invokes an external service (whatever the protocol), is *adapter activity* (or simply *adapter*).
-  In the base package there's a built-in general REST adapter, but the optional `com.centurylink.mdw.microservice` package includes assets that are especially well-suited to the microservice paradigm.
-So first we'll import this package.

-  - Back on the Admin tab in MDWHub, select the Assets nav link and click Click Import > Discover.
-Click the Discover button and select
-    **com.centurylink.mdw.microservice**, and then click Import at the bottom of the page.
+  In this section we'll use MDW's RESTful Service Adapter activity to access the GitHub API.

 #### Add an adapter activity
-  During the bug lifecycle we'll want to confirm any associated commit, and for this we'll use the [GitHub REST API](https://developer.github.com/v3/).

-  - In Designer open "A Bug's Life" and drag from the toolbox a Microservice REST Adapter.
+  - In MDW Studio open "A Bug's Life" and drag from the toolbox a RESTful Service Adapter.
 Link it between "Await Resolution" and "Close", and label it "Retrieve Commit".
 We need a variable to hold the adapter response, so on the process Variables tab add a local variable named 'commit'.
     We're not going to build a Jsonable model for this object, so just make the 'commit' variable type org.json.JSONObject.

   - On the REST adapter Design tab, make sure the GET method is selected, and paste this for Resource URL:<br>
     `https://api.github.com/repos/CenturyLinkCloud/mdw-demo/commits/${bug.commitId}`

-  - Also on the activity Design tab, select GET for the HTTP Method, and in the Response Variable dropdown select 'response'.
+  - Also on the activity Design tab, in the Response Variable dropdown select 'response'.
 We don't need a request variable for an HTTP GET.
 Here's what the process should look like:
     ![a bugs life 2](../images/a-bugs-life-2.png)<br>